eq19/feed/_drafts/identition_zone.md

 ![Euler function](https://user-images.githubusercontent.com/8466209/219020102-60b526fd-273d-4c6d-8997-06254bdc5625.png)

-Our physical space is observed to have only three large dimensions and—taken together with time as the fourth dimension, a physical theory must take this into account.
+Our physical space is observed to have only three large dimensions and taken together with time as the fourth dimension, a physical theory must take this into account.

 ```note
 Nothing prevents a theory from including more than 4 dimensions.
 In the case of string theory, consistency requires spacetime to have 10, 11 or 26 dimensions. ***The conflict between observation and theory is resolved by making the unobserved dimensions compactified***. _([Astrophysics Research](https://astrophysicsblogs.blogspot.com/2008/01/superstring-theory_03.html))_